Research

 Work on big picture questions in the Aerosol-Climate Interactions group

-Our group strives to answer fundamental questions related to the impacts of desert dust on climate and society.
+Our group strives to answer fundamental questions related to the impacts of aerosols on climate and society.
 Does dust warm or cool the climate, and by how much?
 Exactly by how much has dust increased since pre-industrial times?
 Has this increase in dust enhanced or opposed anthropogenic climate change, and by how much?
 Will future climate-induced changes in desert dust oppose or enhance anthropogenic climate change?
-How much can we reduce the uncertainty on the all-important climate sensitivity by determining the perturbation of the Earth’s energy balance produced by dust?
+How much can we reduce the uncertainty on climate sensitivity by determining the perturbation of the Earth’s energy balance produced by dust?
 What are the relative roles in cirrus cloud formation of nucleation of ice crystals by dust and other aerosols (“heterogenous nucleation”) versus freezing of tiny droplets (“homogeneous nucleation”)?
 Can seeding of cirrus clouds by ice nucleating particles such as dust be used to temporarily offset global warming while society ramps reduces emissions of greenhouse gases?

 Climate models have long been the main tool in answering such big picture questions.
 However, these models suffer from a key weakness: they need to prescribe poorly known attributes of dust, and aerosols in general, such as the sizes and optical properties of these particles.
 Climate models thus cannot represent the experimental uncertainties in those attributes.
 To make matters worse, many climate models prescribe dust attributes that are inconsistent with current experimental and observational results.
 The consequent biases in model simulations have made it difficult to determine the impacts of dust on climate and society.

-My group has recently developed a new methodology to determine (dust) aerosol effects on climate and society.
+My group has developed a new methodology to determine (dust) aerosol effects on climate and society.
 Specifically, we developed an “inverse modeling” framework that combines climate model simulations with constraints on key determinants of dust effects on the Earth system, such as the amount of dust in the atmosphere, its sizes, and its optical properties.
 This joint analytical-modeling approach is more accurate than conventional ensembles of climate model results because it directly integrates observational and experimental constraints on the properties and abundance of (dust) aerosols.
 We have used this methodology to constrain the effect of dust on the Earth’s energy balance (paper here).
 We found that current models have a clear bias towards fine dust.
 Since fine dust cools by scattering solar radiation, whereas coarse dust warms by also absorbing solar and terrestrial radiation, we found that the effect of dust on the climate by “directly” scattering and absorbing radiation is actually substantially less cooling than models have thus far calculated (see here for an interesting commentary).
 Ongoing work in our group is focused on determining dust effects on clouds, the hydrological cycle, and the contribution of dust loading changes to modern climate change.

 seawifs_canary_duststorm_large